isaigm/scarnet/README.md

-# Acne Scar Classification with Deep Learning

-## A Replication and Optimization Study of the "ScarNet" Paper
+# Acne Scar Classification: A Rigorous Replication Study

-This project presents a Deep Learning model capable of classifying 4 types of acne scars with a **final accuracy of 84.4%** on the full dataset.

-The work began as an attempt to replicate the results of the paper "ScarNet: Development and Validation of a Novel Deep CNN Model" (IEEE Access).
-However, during the process, methodological challenges related to reproducibility and potential **data leakage** were identified.

-As a result, the project evolved into a comparative analysis, culminating in the development of a more robust and reliable model based on **Transfer Learning**.
-This approach was demonstrated to be superior to training a CNN from scratch for this specific dataset.
+## Abstract

+This project began as a replication study of the "ScarNet" paper, which reported 92.5% accuracy in classifying acne scars.
+During the study, significant methodological challenges were identified, including reproducibility issues and a high risk of **data leakage**, which likely inflated the original results.

+In response, a superior and more robust solution was engineered using **Transfer Learning** with a fine-tuned ResNet18.
+The final strategy involved merging visually similar classes, applying advanced `RandAugment` data augmentation, and implementing a 2-stage progressive fine-tuning process.

+To ensure a scientifically sound measure of performance, the final model was subjected to **K-Fold Cross-Validation**.
+This rigorous validation yielded a final, honest performance metric of **64.4% ± 5.9% average accuracy**, which represents the true expected performance of the model on this challenging, limited dataset.

-## Final Model Features
+## Final Model Strategy

-- **Overall Accuracy:** 84.4% (evaluated on the full 250-image dataset).
-- **Model:** ResNet18 with Transfer Learning.
+- **Core Technique:** ResNet18 with Transfer Learning.
+- **Final Performance Metric:** **64.4% ± 5.9%** (5-Fold Cross-Validation Accuracy).
-- **Data Strategy:** A 4-class problem, merging the 'Rolling' and 'Boxcar' classes due to their high visual similarity.
+- **Data Strategy:** A 4-class problem, merging the 'Rolling' and 'Boxcar' classes due to their high visual similarity and the data scarcity of the former.
-- **Key Techniques:**
+- **Key Methods:**
+  - K-Fold Cross-Validation for robust evaluation.
   - 2-Stage Progressive Fine-Tuning.
   - Advanced data augmentation with `RandAugment`.
   - Class imbalance handling with `WeightedRandomSampler`.